 Students support community food systems at the garden or farm by learning how to grow, harvest and cook food from scratch.
 Relationships are strengthened when meals and knowledge, actions, and food are shared together.
 Students will benefit from directly participating in seasonal activities related to food production and land restoration through making compost; studying soil life; planting, tending and harvesting crops; seed saving; and food preparation.

 - Elementary school groups engage in hands-on science learning while visiting multiple learning stations around the garden or farm.
-Kids dig in the compost, care for the soil, plant, harvest and taste plants, collect seeds, and other seasonal activities.
+Kids dig in the compost, care for the soil, plant, harvest and taste fresh produce, collect seeds, and other seasonal activities.
 Students connect to place while they explore, ask questions, and discover connections between food growing and local ecosystems.
 Experiential lessons encourage environmental stewardship, introduce food justice topics and learn about our local food systems.
 Field trips are offered at our Children’s Garden (Wallingford) and Rainier Beach Urban Farm & Wetlands (South Seattle).
 Field trips are 90 minutes long.

 - Middle and high school groups delve deeper into field-based science explorations and spend time learning about topics such as sustainable agriculture, food systems, environmental stewardship, food justice, and the local watershed.
 Youth practice hands-on farming, gardening, and restoration activities, and take a tour of the garden or farm to connect its histories and how those inform what is growing today.
 At Rainier Beach Urban Farm & Wetlands, field trips topics can also include wetlands restoration and water quality field studies.
 Field trips are offered at our Children’s Garden (Wallingford) and Rainier Beach Urban Farm & Wetlands (South Seattle) depending on group size and curriculum needs.
 Field trips are 90 – 120 minutes long.